samsung-cnct/cluster-api-provider-ssh/clusterctl/examples/ssh/README.md

 File provider-components.yaml already exists.
 Delete it manually before running this script.
 ```

-## Manual Modification
 You may always manually curate files based on the examples provided.
+At the
+very least you _must_ update the IP addresses to match the nodes which should
+be provisioned with k8s.